Eat Some Lucky Foods for a Prosperous New Year

 Image: Zampone from avlxyz via Flickr

 Pork is a symbol of prosperity in many cultures, which is one reason pork dishes are often associated with New Year's feasts.
-Pigs are considered good luck because they root forward, symbolizing progress, and the fatty meat is also symbolic of fattening wallets in Italy, where pig's trotters with lentils, or zampone, is a traditional New Year's dish.
+Pigs are good luck because they root forward, symbolizing progress, and the fatty meat is also symbolic of fattening wallets in Italy, where pig's trotters with lentils, or zampone, is a traditional New Year's dish.
 The wide variety of pork dishes eaten all over the world at this time of year includes things like roast suckling pig (Ireland, Cuba, Spain, Portugal, Hungary and Austria), roast pork and sausages (Eastern Europe), ham and collard greens (U.S.), pig's feet (Sweden), or sausages with bigos (Poland).

 Fish Scales to Symbolize Silver